 We have the privilege to welcome Dr. Simon Prideaux, Associate Professor on Sociology, Social Welfare and Crime at the University of Leeds, United Kingdom and PhD Candidate Claudia Radiven, to participate in a workshop on January 15th 2021, arranged by South Eastern Finland University of Applied Sciences, University of Helsinki and Finnish Society for Disability Research.

 Dr. Simon Prideaux has an extensive career as a researcher on issues of social policy and welfare.
 His main area of expertise are policy perceptions of disabled people.
 Claudia Radiven is a PhD Candidate at the School of Sociology and Social Policy and the School of Arabic, Islamic and Middle Eastern Studies.
 Her main area of expertise are ethnic minorities and institutional racism.

 Our guests will lecture on the position of marginalized groups of young people in United Kingdom in the light of new economic circumstances affected by corona pandemic.
 They will open up conversation on the regurgitation of policies for youth in general to counter the effects of the current pandemic.
 At the end, they will ask why policies for ethnic minorities, the disabled and autistic are conspicuously absent from recent UK economic updates, what should be put in place and why.

-Register to the event by sending a proposal for presentation of your paper by e-mail to firstname.lastname@example.org no later than October 31st.
-Please, use the same e-mail address to submit the paper.
+Register to the event by sending an e-mail to email@example.com no later than January 8th 2021.

 Workshop will be online via Zoom, and it´s free of charge.
-We send more information concerning practical arrangements to those registered, including practical information concerning Zoom platform and links.
+We send more information later concerning practical arrangements to those registered, including practical information concerning Zoom platform and links.